mustafgithu/DSA-210-project/README.md

 5.  **Merge 4:** Attach `fsi_avg` (Left Join).
     * *Note:* A Left Join was used here because some high-visibility entities (like Taiwan) are missing from the FSI source but needed to be kept for manual imputation.

-#### 3. Final Output
+### C. Final Output
 * **File:** `final_complete_dataset.csv`
-* **Content:** A single row per country containing its Log-Frequency, Average GDP, Average Democracy Score, Average Military Power, and Imputed FSI Score.
+* **Content:** A single row per country containing its Frequency, Average GDP, Average Democracy Score, Average Military Power, and FSI Score.

 # Analysis & Results
 ## 1. Visual Analysis